Moving to gorgona, Panama

 If you have not spent a lot of time in gorgona, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Gorgona, Panama, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Gorgona for a long period, buying a home could be a good investment as it allows you to build equity over time.
 You will also have the freedom to customize your home according to your preferences.
 On the other hand, renting a home in Gorgona might be a better option if you're not planning to stay long-term or if you're unsure about your future plans.
 Renting offers more flexibility as you can easily move without the hassle of selling a property.
 It also requires less upfront cost compared to buying a home.
 It's also important to consider the real estate market conditions in Gorgona.
 If the market is favorable for buyers, it might be a good time to invest in a property.
 However, if the market is more favorable for renters, you might get more value for your money by renting.
 Lastly, consider the maintenance costs and responsibilities.
 When you own a home, you're responsible for all the maintenance and repairs.
 But when you rent, the landlord typically handles these tasks.
 In conclusion, both buying and renting a home in Gorgona, Panama, have their pros and cons.
-It's crucial to assess your personal situation and do thorough research before making a decision," said one expat who made the move to gorgona.
+It's crucial to assess your personal situation and do thorough research before making a decision," remarked one expat who made the move to gorgona.

 What should I pack when moving to gorgona?